natig4/WeatherDiv/README.md

 ## Features

+Enter a city name or coordinates to get weather information.
+`<br>`
-Enter a city name or coordinates to get weather information Displays average temperature for each day of the week over the next 2 weeks Toggle between Celsius and Fahrenheit
+Displays average temperature for each day of the week over the next 2 weeks.
+`<br>`
+Toggle between Celsius and Fahrenheit.